rowanmoul/ArchSecureDualBoot/README.md

 `tpm2-abrmd` is a user space TPM Access Broker and Resource Management Daemon.
 It does exactly what it says on the tin.
 While it is true that the tools/tss can just access the TPM directly (the kernel makes it available as `/dev/tpm0`), this daemon allows for multiple programs to use the TPM at the same time without colliding.
 It also helps with certain commands by acting as buffer when we want to send the TPM more data than it can't otherwise handle all at once, which is more common that you think (TPM's have a very small minimum buffer size and most vendors don't bother to make it bigger).

-## Installing Arch Linux on an Encrypted Disk alongside Windows with Bitlocker
+## Installing Arch Linux on an Encrypted Disk// alongside Windows with Bitlocker
 This guide wasn't initially going to include Arch Installation steps, but it is easiest to set all this up while doing a fresh install.
 Only steps that are not part of a typical install will be covered in detail.
 Everything else will be listed in brief only.
 See the [Official Install Guide](https://wiki.archlinux.org/index.php/Installation_guide) for details.
 Further, these steps will only install the bare minimum needed to boot Arch and do everything outlined in this guide.

 ### Pre Installation